Event Agenda

 - Highlighting the significance of a credible governance approach for flexible claiming and procurement (Book-and-claim) and an interoperability baseline for accounting, reporting and comparability across frameworks (Alignment of global rules and metrics)

-- Creating a prioritised set of user-side barriers and a short set of implementation principles suitable for pilots and coordinated advocacy
+- Creating a prioritise set of user-side barriers and a short set of implementation principles suitable for pilots and coordinated advocacy

 15:00 – 16:30 · Afternoon Session